mike-stimson1/Lost-and-Found/README-APP.md

 ## Prerequisites

 1. **OpenAI Account**: You need access to OpenAI API
-2. **Assistant Setup**: Create an OpenAI Assistant with the `conceptscheme.json` uploaded as knowledge
+2. **Assistant Setup**: Create an OpenAI Assistant with the `selections.json` file uploaded as knowledge
 3. **API Configuration**: Get your OpenAI API key and Assistant ID from the OpenAI platform

 ## Installation